-James Lavino was born in Philadelphia in 1973.
+James Lavino was born in Philadelphia.

 Lavino studied music at The Juilliard School in New York City, where he was a composition student of Behzad Ranjbaran.
 He also studied in London with Paul Patterson of the Royal Academy of Music.